beerlington/classy_enum/README.md

 explicity subclass a child of ClassyEnum::Base.
 If you used the generator, there are no changes to the existing structure.

+Also, built-in Formtastic support has been removed.
+See the note at the bottom of this readme for more information how how to enable it.

 ## Example Usage

 The most common use for ClassyEnum is to replace database lookup tables where the content and behavior is mostly static and has multiple "types".
 In this example, I have an ActiveRecord model called `Alarm` with an attribute called `priority`.
 Priority is stored as a string (VARCHAR) type in the database and is converted to an enum value when requested.